 This menu is used to modify the Intelligent Lens System settings for a particular channel.
 Adjust the Focus, Horizontal (X) and Vertical (Y) Offset, or Zoom by clicking the respective buttons in a step-wise manner or holding the button down for continuous movement.
 You may experience a slight delay in the response rate of the lens upon selecting the buttons.
 Position values on the menu will change in real-time.
 When holding down a button for continuous movement, the lens will begin to accelerate until the maximum velocity is reached.

-NOTES: 1) Manual adjustments of the lens is for temporary use and will be lost once a channel is changed.
+NOTES: 1) Using the Emergency Override knobs on the lens mount are designed for temporary/emergency use therefore hone reference settings will be lost once the channel changes.
 2) This menu is for advanced users only.
 3) Keep clear of rotating parts.
 Remotely operated motors may start to spin without warning.
 4) Avoid long hair, jewelry, and loose clothing exposure to the knobs during manual adjustment.
 5) In case of emergency, unplug the line cord to immediately halt movement of the lens mount.

-WARNING 1) If the Motorized Auxiliary Lens Mount (MALM) is present, ensure to move the MALM to the OUT position before performing any lens calibrate or reset functions on the Motorized Primary Lens Mount to prevent collision between the projection lens and the MALM.
+A WARNING 1) If the Motorized Auxiliary Lens Mount (MALM) is present, ensure to move the MALM to the OUT position before performing any lens calibrate or reset functions on the Motorized Primary Lens Mount to prevent collision between the projection lens and the MALM.
 2) Hazardous moving parts.
 Keep fingers and other body parts away.